iree-org/iree/samples/custom_dispatch/cpu/plugin/README.md

     %dim, %tid)
     : (memref<f32>, index, memref<f32>, index, memref<f32>, index, index, index) -> ()
 ```

-   For each of the two inputs and one output, a `<baseptr, offset>` pair is
-   used to get the position to read from.
-It is essential for the
-   implementations of these functions to manually perform the
-   `baseptr + offset` before reading the data.
-The `memref` semantics in
-   MLIR only guarantee that the `baseptr + offset` represents the valid
-   position to read from.
-Also note that the `offset` here is in number of
-   elements (i.e. number of floats).

 4. The user either programmatically registers the plugins via the plugin manager
    or when using IREE tools passes them using the `--executable_plugin=` flag.